 Your birthday is the most important day of the year and to make sure that everyone knows how special you are, CrowdRise will share your birthday with other users of the Site.
 If you are a bit shy, you can always instruct us to make your birthday private or you can just share it with your friends on CrowdRise.
 You can always decide whether you would like to share your birthday by editing your account settings.

 CrowdRise does not collect, store or otherwise maintain any credit card information from individuals who make a donation through the Site.
-Donations, including information associated with your credit card, are processed by our partners Network for Good and Amazon Payments.
+Donations, including information associated with your credit card, are processed by our partners, including WePay, Network for Good and Amazon Payments.